EnricoPicci/git-metrics/README.md

 You can also install the 'git-metrics' package from npm, move to the directory containing the git repo and launch the command

 `node path-to-git-metrics/dist/lib/run-reports-on-repo.js`

+### PARALLEL READS

+By default all the read operations, i.e. the execution of the `git log` and `npx cloc` commands, are performed in distinct separate processes which are spawned by the main Node process.
+When all the read operations complete and produce their respective output files, such files are read concurrently in the main Node process and the reports are generated out of them.

+It is possible also run the reports using only the main Node process by launching the command

+`npx -p git-metrics run-reports-single-thread`

 ### RUN BRANCHES REPORT